 Activity Alliance is a membership organisation.
-Our members are organisations, groups, and individuals who share our vision and work to ensure that disabled people can live active lives.
+Our members are organisations and groups who share our vision and work to ensure that disabled people can live active lives.
 With their support and expertise we are building a powerful collaborative movement for change.

 We work closely with many organisations.
 This includes our primary funding partners Sport England, Spirit of 2012 and the London Marathon Charitable Trust; and our founding members, the National Disability Sport Organisations (NDSOs) for people with specific impairments.
 We support organisations across different sectors, including National Governing Bodies (NGBs) of sport and leisure providers.
 Our improvement work reaches regional, coaching and education networks, including the Active Partnerships, clubs and schools.